khueile/flask-mysql/README.md

 Now we can check out the app at `http://localhost:30000/`.
 Refer to stage 0 documentation for how to use the app.

-## Stage 3: Add manual Jenkins config (Skip to stage 4 for same pipeline  + creds but automated setup with init.groovy)
+## ~~Stage 3: Add manual Jenkins config~~ Skip this stage, go to stage 4 for exact same pipeline  + creds but automated setup with init.groovy
 Please skip to stage 4 to see use of `init.groovy` to automate setting up jenkins pipeline job + credentials.
 This stage 3 doc below is just for record keeping.

 ### 3.1: install Jenkins with Helm